Course Code: GES367

 Master assessment and test strategies, test outputs, security testing, security process data, and security architectures.

 Complete the course by learning about foundational security operations, management processes, handling resources, and software security best practices.

 David Grimes has more than 10 years of management and leadership experience in the private and non-profit sectors.
 Grimes is passionate about technology and education, having worked as academic dean, student services director, technology coordinator, teacher, consultant, and technology columnist.
 He holds a Master of Education and a Bachelor of Science from Ohio State University, both in Technology Education.

 This is an advanced level course.
 You should have a base knowledge or certification in SSCP.
 If you wish to take the course without the foundational topics of SSCP, then you'll be expected to supplement the course materials with outside resources.

 For certification through (ISC)2, an individual must have a minimum of five-years of paid, full-time work experience in two of the eight domains of CISSP.
 A one-year experience waiver can be used in place of a four-year college degree or equivalent through an (ISC)2 approved list.

 Once a person passes the (ISC)2 vendor exam, an endorsement is also required.
-This endorsement form must be signed by two (ISC)2 professional who are active members and can verify your professional experience.
+This endorsement form must be signed by two (ISC)2 professionals who are active members and can verify your professional experience.

-Yes, this program helps prepare student for the CISSP® - Certified Information Security Professional certification, which is provided through (ISC)2.
+Yes, this course helps prepare student for the CISSP® - Certified Information Security Professional certification, which is provided through (ISC)2.